ucsc-cgp/training-resources/WDL/README.md

 Note that there are exceptions to these guidelines!
 For example, checker workflows always need to import the workflow they are checking.

-### Get familiar with womtool {#get-familiar-with-womtool}

-womtool is Cromwell's built-in syntax validator, but it is also capable of generating a "skeleton" JSON file for a given WDL file, which you can use to quickly create input JSONs for your WDL file.
-You can read about that and its other uses on [Cromwell's documentation page](https://cromwell.readthedocs.io/en/stable/WOMtool/).

-You can download womtool as its own jar file from [the Cromwell release page](https://github.com/broadinstitute/cromwell/releases/).
-In addition to the features just mentioned, the jar file can also be helpful for validating several WDL files rapidly without having to run them all on Cromwell, as it is the same tool used by Cromwell to validate syntax.
-When running WDL on the Dockstore CLI, womtool is also involved as the Dockstore CLI calls Cromwell, which contains womtool.
-Be aware that womtool's validation is checking for valid syntax -- as with all syntax validators it's still possible to have nonfunctional code that is still syntactically correct.

-## Runtime Attributes {#runtime-attributes}
+## Runtime Attributes

-### Allow users to easily change runtime attributes {#allow-users-to-easily-change-runtime-attributes}
+### Allow users to easily change runtime attributes

-A

-<p id="gdcalert3" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "recipe in this document").
-Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert4">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

-[recipe in this document](#heading=h.o7c022fsuaud) shows how to have the user set the docker container that a task executes in.
+A [recipe in this document](#heading=h.o7c022fsuaud) shows how to have the user set the docker container that a task executes in.
 You can use the same logic to allow the user to specify how much memory a task will use when run on the cloud, for instance, or whether or not preemptibles should be used if running on Google Cloud Compute specifically.

 It's generally a good idea to give users at least some control over memory and disk size.
 Also consider giving users the ability to use preemptibles -- your users may want to perform a quick run on downsampled test data, which could be a good use case for preemptibles.
 Alternatively, your users may consider running your WDL on more data than you've considered, which could preclude preemptibles on a task you'd otherwise consider to run within a reasonable timeframe.

-### Not all runtime attributes are relevant to all platforms {#not-all-runtime-attributes-are-relevant-to-all-platforms}
+### Not all runtime attributes are relevant to all platforms

 Running WDL locally will ignore a WDL's values for runtime attributes that only apply to the cloud.
 For example, CPU and memory are recognized when running on AWS, GCP, or HCP, but do nothing on other platforms.
 This means if you have an error in a cloud-platform-only attribute, it will go undetected on your local runs.
 However, there are a handful of runtime attributes which are valid for both local and all cloud runs, such as `docker`.
 For a complete list of runtime attributes and how to use them, see [Cromwell's documentation](https://cromwell.readthedocs.io/en/stable/RuntimeAttributes/).

-### Some runtime attributes act differently on different platforms {#some-runtime-attributes-act-differently-on-different-platforms}
+### Some runtime attributes act differently on different platforms

 In addition to not all platforms sharing the same runtime attributes, in some cases the same attribute can mean different things on different platforms.
 For instance, GCP tends to interpret memory as a minimum, but most HCP systems default to interpreting it as a maximum.

-### Have some wiggle room for storage {#have-some-wiggle-room-for-storage}
+### Have some wiggle room for storage

 When running on any cloud system besides AWS, you can use the disks attribute to request a certain amount of storage.
 If you are scaling your request disk storage size to the size of your inputs, it's a good idea to add some wiggle room.
 This is especially important if you know that a file will be reprocessed in some way that creates intermediate files.
 If you are using `ceil()` [like suggested earlier](#base-cloud-resources-requested-upon-size-of-input-files), you will already be rounding up.
 But if you run into errors about there not being enough space left, it's worth adding a few extra gigs in your calculation.
 You may even want to make it a multiple of one of your inputs.
 For instance, we can adjust the formula from the recipe to make it a multiple of our input cram file.
 Usually, multiplication of an input like this isn't necessary, but it is worth trying if you are plagued by `no space left on device`.